Mallory Knox (album)

-Mallory Knox is the fourth and final studio album by the British rock band Mallory Knox.
+Mallory Knox is the fourth studio album by the British rock band Mallory Knox.
 It was released on 16 August 2019, through A Wolf At Your Door Records, and is the only album to feature bassist Sam Douglas on lead vocals.

 Background

 On 14 February 2018, lead vocalist Mike Chapman left the group, and they decided to not replace him with a new singer, saying that "2018 marks a brand new chapter for the band and we’re excited to be continuing Mallory Knox with Sam taking the lead on vocals".

 The group also hinted at the release of a new record: "We’ve been working hard behind the scenes writing and recording new music.
 We are very keen for you to hear it and you won’t be waiting long".

 On 19 February 2018, Mallory Knox premiered "Black Holes", the first track as a four-piece.

 On 15 May 2019, they announced the release of a new album, and revealed a new single, "White Lies".
 Sam Douglas stated that “the album was recorded over four different sessions & ‘White Lies’ was the last song we wrote for the record.
 I feel like it’s the song I’ve always wanted to write & collectively we’re all very proud of it.”

 He described the record as “a carefree, no strings attached record where we have done everything completely our way.
 If we were to stop right now, this is the album that I would show people that best represents us.”

 On 10 June, the band released a second single, "Guts", followed by the song "Livewire" on 15 July.

 On 12 August, Mallory Knox premiered a fifth single, "Wherever".